kztakemoto/AdvVoter/README.md

 # AdvVoter
-This repository contains data and code used in our study on *[Adversarial attacks on voter model dynamics in complex networks](https://doi.org/10.1103/PhysRevE.106.014301)*.
+This repository contains data and code used in our studies: *[Adversarial attacks on voter model dynamics in complex networks](https://doi.org/10.1103/PhysRevE.106.014301)* and *Mitigation of adversarial attacks on voter model dynamics by network heterogeneity*.

 ## Terms of use

 MIT licensed.
-Happy if you cite our paper when using the codes:
+Happy if you cite our papers when using the codes:

-Chiyomaru K and Takemoto K (2022) **Adversarial attacks on voter model dynamics in complex networks**.
+* Chiyomaru K and Takemoto K (2022) **Adversarial attacks on voter model dynamics in complex networks**.
 Phys.
 Rev. E 106, 014301. doi:10.1103/PhysRevE.106.014301.
+* Chiyomaru K and Takemoto K (2023) **Mitigation of adversarial attacks on voter model dynamics by network heterogeneity**. *submitted for publication*.

 ## Usage
 ### Requirements